-There seems to be a very big misconception regarding the Jewish women having their monthly cycle and immersing in the Mikvah (ritual bath).
+There seems to be a very big misconception regarding the Jewish women having their monthly cycle and immersing in the mikvah (ritual bath).

 Many unlearned people think that there is some kind of discrimination against women or that she is in some way physically unclean or dirty during her monthly cycle.